HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam_s2s.md

         -   Each href attribute in the LotusConnections-config.xml file is case-sensitive and must specify a fully-qualified domain name.

         -   The fully-qualified host name for the WebSEAL server and the dynamicHosts configuration must be identical.
-    3.  \(Do not complete this step for Security Access Manager with SPNEGO\) Update the interService URL values by running the following command:
+    3.  \(Do not complete this step for Security Verify Access, or SVA, formerly Security Access Manager, with SPNEGO\) Update the interService URL values by running the following command:

         LCConfigService.updateConfig\("application\_interService\_key","https://WebSEAL\_host"\)